upshawjames25/Elk-Project1/README.md

  Answer the following questions to fill in the blanks:_
 - _Which file is the playbook? filebeat-playbook.yml Where do you copy it? /etc/ansible/roles
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts file How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+You have to separate them in different groups /etc/ansible/hosts file
-- _Which URL do you navigate to in order to check that the ELK server is running?http: //20.124.135.232:5601/
+- _Which URL do you navigate to in order to check that the ELK server is running? http://20.124.135.232:5601/

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._